opsb/ziggy/README.markdown

 ziggy
 =====

-Cache any method on any class using rails.cache
+Cache any method on any class using Rails.cache

 Install
 -------